canibanoglu/tango_with_django_book/chapters/templates_static.rst

 With the absolute to our project's root directory now stored in ``PROJECT_PATH``, we can then join the path together with a further directory or filename to obtain a complete path to our project's filesystem resources.

-Create a templates path and it to ``settings.py`` as shown in the example below.
+Create a new variable called TEMPLATE_PATH in the ``settings.py`` file and store the path to the templates directory in it as follows:

 .. code-block:: python